Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Proposed Methodology

 In this section, we present a time-series probabilistic framework suited for anomaly detection, based on a discrete-time state-space model that captures the temporal evolution of the data according to prescribed inductive biases.
 In line with \citet{li_position_2025}, we argue that structural inductive biases are required for a model to know what constitutes \textit{unexpected behavior} solely from maximizing likelihood on samples with \textit{expected behavior}.

 We propose not only to ($i$) shift the AD mechanism from the ambient to the semantic latent space, but also to ($ii$) enforce inductive biases in such latent space, to capture the \textit{expected behavior manifold}.
 For the former, we use CNFs for the observation- to latent-space mapping.
 For the latter, we prescribe expected dynamics over the latent representations' evolution over time.
 Rather than modeling static distributions over data, we constrain the dynamics of the learned representations to evolve according to prescribed inductive biases.

-Consequently, compliance with the inductive bias, \ie the prescribed expected dynamics, serves as the definition of \textit{expected behavior}: \begin{itemize} \item \textbf{Training-time compliance:} With sufficient model capacity and under model likelihood optimization, the imposed inductive bias determines the latent trajectories of observations, thereby defining which latent, temporal evolutions are \textit{expected behavior}.
+Consequently, compliance with the inductive bias, \ie the prescribed expected dynamics, serves as the definition of \textit{expected behavior}: \begin{itemize} \item \textbf{Training-time compliance:} With sufficient model capacity and under model likelihood optimization, the imposed inductive bias shapes the latent trajectories of observations, defining which temporal evolutions within representation space constitute \textit{expected behavior}.

 \item \textbf{Testing-time compliance:} At inference time, the mapped representations of new observations should be similar to latent trajectories observed during training and consistent with the prescribed latent distribution.
 Hence, an input sequence, after the non-linear observation- to latent-space mapping, is an anomaly if it does not comply with such \textit{expected behavior}. \end{itemize}